History of Horror

 staring at the black and white photos,

-reading the summaries underneath them.
+reading the summaries.

-The first apprehensions shock us
+The first apprehensions shock

 with sharp stabs of grief,

-the heavy curtain-fall of numb disbelief,
+the heavy curtain-fall of numb disbelief.

-As we move on to the next display,
+We move on to the next.

-each succeeding percussion lessens,
+Each succeeding percussion lessens,

-like thunder moving off in the distance.
+like thunder moving off in the distance,

 At the end of the self-guided tour,

-we drive back into distracted lives,
+We drive back into distracted lives,

 satisfied that our short investment